RayAndrade/TheRayCode/PHP/Proxy/README.md

 ```
-The Proxy maintains a reference to an object of the RealSubject class.
-It can be either lazy-loaded or passed to the Proxy by the client.
+The Proxy maintains a reference to the object of the **RealSubject** class.
+It can be either lazy-loaded or passed to the **Proxy** by the client.
-add code
+We then add code

 ```php
 private $realSubject;